sunnyvale-it/oracle-weblogic-apple-arm64-docker-image/README.md

-# How to run Oracle WebLogic Server on Apple M1 (arm64) processor family without x86 emulation
+# How to run Oracle WebLogic Server on Apple M1 (arm64) processor family, without x86 emulation

 Although considered not compatible on Apple M1 (arm64) CPU architecture by Oracle itself, WebLogic DOES work on ARM-based processor family (installer a part).
 In this repo I'll try to document the procedure I followed to have it running on my MacBook Pro, hoping this will benefit also to other Apple M1 users.

+This procedure reference WebLogic 12.2.1.4 (which it has been tested against) but can be use as a starting point to obtain the same for WebLogic 14.x.

 ## Disclaimer

-The source code contained in this repo as well as this WebLogic installation procedure and usage, do not belong to and are not supported/endorsed by Oracle or any of its subsidiaries.
+The source code contained in this repo as well as this WebLogic installation procedure and its usage, do not belong to and are not supported/endorsed by Oracle or any of its subsidiaries.

 ## Create the arm64 WebLogic base image